Eightscer/chipical-c/README.md

 Pressing P will toggle between pausing and continuing execution.
 Pressing ESC will quit the program (when the SDL window is focused).

+Holding L will speed up emulation, while holding K will slow down emulation.
+This also scales the rate at which the delay and sound timers count down appropriately.

 The emulator will halt when an 'exception' occurs, with the only option being to press ESC to quit.
 An exception occurs when the program is invoking strange or unintended behavior (e.g. stack overflow, unknown opcode, index out of bounds, program counter out of bounds).

 ## Configuration